Which class is right for your family?

 - Year after year the children who complete the Musiglocks 12-month program gain skills that help them move with greater ease into the keyboard class during their first or second year of school.
 The children have a tendency to stick at it when the practice gets tough on the keyboard.
 They become more resilient self-learners.

-In Musikeys, the children receive a Practice Diary.
-This is an exercise book where they paste in the required practice sheet each week.
+In Musikeys, the children receive a Practise Diary.
+This is an exercise book where they paste in the required practise sheet each week.
 You will tick off the pieces played on any given day initially, and write a comment consisting of what you are observing.
-After time, the child can tick off the pieces they practice themselves.
+After time, the child can tick off the pieces they practise themselves.
 You will be required to write a comment for the remainder of the year which you are also rewarded for with your very own stamp.

 Where do I place the keyboard?

 The keyboard or piano should be placed in a communal area.
 Ours is in the kitchen, come lounge room, come dining room.
 This means I can sit down anytime and play.
-The TV goes off & sometimes visitors have a tinkle too.
 I have heard it is very hard to keep younger fingers away when the Musikid is practising.
-Maybe the children can sort it out themselves, or a time might need to be chosen when the littlies are somewhere else so that productive practice is achieved.
-On a positive though, it is fabulous that siblings want to play too!
+Maybe the children can sort it out themselves, or a time might need to be chosen when the littlies are somewhere else so that productive practise is achieved.
+On a positive though, it is good that siblings want to play too!
 Music can be best learnt communally.
 This can include the whole family, and your new Musikeys player will benefit greatly from it.

 Listening to your child